ietf-wg-acme/acme-caa/draft-ietf-acme-caa.md

-In this document, the key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" are to be interpreted as described in BCP 14, RFC 2119 {{RFC2119}} and indicate requirement levels for compliant CAA-URI implementations.
+In this document, the key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" are to be interpreted as described in BCP 14, RFC 2119 {{RFC2119}} and indicate requirement levels for compliant ACME-CAA implementations.

 Extensions to the CAA Record: account-uri Parameter
 ===================================================